 Not minor if: One or more substantial errors were made by the technician while performing radiological surveys and monitoring for a radiologically risk significant task and the error(s) did result in unplanned or unintended uptake or dose to a worker that exceeded the limits of either 10 CFR 20.1201(e) or the equivalent of 10 CFR 20.1207, “Occupational Dose Limits for Minors.”

-Example d: An item (e.g., tool) containing detectable licensed radioactive material (RAM) was inadequately surveyed and subsequently released from the radiological control area (RCA) of the facility.
+Example 6d: An item (e.g., tool) containing detectable licensed radioactive material (RAM) was inadequately surveyed and subsequently released from the radiological control area (RCA) of the facility.
 The tool was found in an area outside the RCA boundary not subject to radiological monitoring.
 The potential existed for the “contaminated” item to be released offsite beyond the owner controlled area.

 The violation: Failure to perform activities in accordance with site procedures or the license application.